Explore our work in neurobiology, one of our areas of expertise within Pharmacy, Pharmacology and Biomedical Sciences

 By understanding the biology of neuropsychiatric conditions – such as seizures, depression, and migraines – we can help develop more effective treatments for patients and deliver positive knock-on effects to society and the economy.
 The outputs of our research can make the National Health Service (NHS) a more efficient and cost-effective organisation, stimulating innovation to further enhance the UK economy and improving patients' quality of life.

-In 1 of our current research projects, we're studying the neuroanatomical, immune and functional characteristics of the intestine to unravel the discrete features of the enteric nervous system.
+In one of our current research projects, we're studying the neuroanatomical, immune and functional characteristics of the intestine to unravel the discrete features of the enteric nervous system.
 Through this work, we want to better comprehend the mechanisms behind the gastrointestinal dysfunction experienced by a large proportion of people suffering from Alzheimer's disease and chronic stress.
 We’re also investigating the molecular mechanisms behind the initiation of brain tumours, the effects of demyelination in multiple sclerosis, and the cognitive decline associated with Duchenne muscular dystrophy.

 Our research focuses on the following topics